 Students who need to be dropped off at the School prior to 8:15 a.m. may enroll in Morning Care through the TIDEWATCH program.
 Morning Care is available from 7:15 a.m. to 8:15 a.m., Monday through Friday.
-The fee for this program is \$3 per day.
+The fee for this program is \$4 per day and requires registration.
 Please refer to the TIDEWATCH section of this Handbook for Morning Care procedures.
-If you have any questions, please contact the TIDEWATCH Director at 379-0123.
+If you have any questions, please contact the TIDEWATCH Director at 843-379-0123.